 Doctrinal defilement spreads quickly, so it is important to “hate” theological error.

 Passion flows out of compassion.
-The Greek word for “compassion” occurs 31 times in the New Testament but is only translated “compassion” three times.
-It is translated “pity” or “mercy.”
+The Greek word for “compassion” occurs 31 times in the New Testament but is only translated as “compassion” three times.
+It is translated as “pity” or “mercy.”
 We need a capacity for mercy.
 Mercy is not natural to us.
 We are cruel and live according to the law of the jungle.
 We do not want to be bothered with false teaching.
-Our attitude is “let them go to hell.”
-We are the best Christians some people know but they will never hear it from us because we have no compassion.
+Our attitude is, “let them go to hell.”
+We are the best Christians some people know, but they will never hear it from us because we have no compassion.